aamir-gmail/LM_Studio_MCP/Readme.md

 This project is designed to work with Linux ecosystem, I am using Ubuntu 22.04 LTS, I have not tested in on windows, or windows docker.

+It is important that you read through these instructions properly to get to a successful outcome.

 You would require some familiarity with editing python, docker code and LM studio.

 To get started first clone the repo and the starts with building the docker image of